SASfit/SASfit/Readme.md

     sasfit % mkdir build
     sasfit % cd build

-Close the terminal window and open the one named *MSYS2 MinGW 64-bit* in the Windows Start Menu.
-It should have the commands *gcc* and *cmake* in PATH.
+Close the terminal window and open the one named **MSYS2 MinGW 64-bit** in the Windows Start Menu (Do not use the plain *MSYS2* terminal, it does not work as expected).
+The terminal should have the commands *gcc* and *cmake* in PATH.

 Configure the source with CMake which builds required packages on the way: